 Further details about the programme can be found at: Goldsmiths

-Southfields has School Direct placements for Chemistry trainees at St John Bosco College and Southfields Academy, but this will change during the recruitment round as places are filled or new places are offered.
-If the placement school is important to you, please contact the Teaching School on 020 8870 1797 for the latest position.
+Southfields has School Direct placements for Chemistry trainees within our partnership.
+If the placement school is important to you, please contact the Teaching School on 020 8870 1797 for the latest position on our vacancies.

 The recruitment process will be carried out by the university and by the Teaching School in co-operation with its partner schools.
 It will be a two-stage process i.e. school-based interview and university-based interview.